adminteractive/larastack/README.md

 # Larastack - fork from drupalstack

-Docker based development environment for Drupal 8 using only official Docker images.
+Docker based development environment for Laravel using only official Docker images.

 ## Featuring